Queensland disaster and emergency management

 Dedicated budgets will boost resourcing across Queensland with the reform bringing an uplift of almost 500 full-time emergency services personnel.
 This will ensure Queenslanders continue to be supported when they need it most.
 The reform will:

-- expand the Queensland Police Service to incorporate additional disaster management functions, including the State Emergency Service and the soon-to-be-established Marine Rescue Queensland.
-These organisations will continue to maintain their respected identities, procedures and uniforms.
+• expand the Queensland Police Service to incorporate additional disaster management functions, including the State Emergency Service and the soon-to-be-established Marine Rescue Queensland.
+These organisations will have their own respected identities, procedures and uniforms.

 Background